 - How do I edit the API visibility scope for a Group (API Administrator)?

-- How do I create an API Context Group?
+- How do I create an API Scope Group?

-- What happens after I accept an invitation to an API Context Group?
+- What happens after I accept an invitation to an API Scope Group?

 - What about API documentation visibility?

 What is the difference between Sandbox and Live implementations?